the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse-personal-story.md

 I feel the RSE Asia Association would expand more and include more representatives across the Asian region in the future.
 We are setting up a Working Group and an Advisory Board for RSE Asia, details for which are shared on the [RSE Asia Association](https://rse-asia.github.io/RSE_Asia/).

 _This personal story in the form of an open interview was originally written by Saranjeet Kaur Bhogal during the Turing Way book Dash in May 2022.
-We acknowledge all the people who contributed their time asking questions and reviewing the writen draft: Anne Lee Steele, Arielle Bennett, Carlos Martinez, Elisa Rodenburg, Emma Karoune, Esther Plomp, Kim Martin, Lena Karvovskaya and Malvika Sharan (names are in alphabetical order)._
+We acknowledge all the people who contributed their time asking questions and reviewing the written draft: Anne Lee Steele, Arielle Bennett, Carlos Martinez, Elisa Rodenburg, Emma Karoune, Esther Plomp, Kim Martin, Lena Karvovskaya and Malvika Sharan (names are in alphabetical order)._